daranzolin/OLDdaranzolin.github.io/_posts/2018-05-11-ages-ggplot.markdown

  {% endhighlight %}

- The end was in site.
+ The end was in sight.
 I think at this point I've already exceeded the number of lines within Bostock's code, so I'm not winning any points for brevity here.
 But feast your eyes on this ggplot call!

  {% highlight r %}